 Seaming adds a multitude of benefits to your knitting - it provides structure at important locations on a garment, such as the side seams and armhole.
 Knitting garments in pieces and then seaming also enables you to do modifications on individual pieces rather than the whole garment at once.

-Fable, Hawthorn, Fiddlehead, Perrin, Fargo, and Emerson (just to name a few!) all utilizing seaming in some way is a pretty good indication of how we feel about it.
+I could go on, but the fact that a lot of our garment patterns all utilize seaming in some way is a pretty good indication of how we feel about it.

-STEP 1 / Place the darning needle from front to back in the open space between the 1st and 2nd stitch on the first row of your knitting.
+To begin, place the darning needle from front to back in the open space between the 1st and 2nd stitch on the first row of your knitting.
 I like to start on the piece that will sit on the right.

 STEP 2 / Bring the needle up to the front in the second row of your knitting.
 Make sure to stay along the same column of stitches (in between the 1st and 2nd stitch from the edge).
-Pull your working yarn thorough, leaving a 4” tail for weaving in.
+Pull your working yarn thorough, leaving a 7” tail for weaving in.

-STEP 3 / Repeat steps 1 + 2 on the left piece that you are seaming.
+STEP 3 / Repeat Steps 1-2 on the left piece that you are seaming.
 Pull the needle and yarn through, but do not pull too tightly - you should have about 3/4" - 1" space between the pieces.

 STEP 5 / Repeat Step 4 in the left piece of knitting, making sure to not pull the seaming yarn too tightly.